webbhm/CouchStuff/README.md

 # CouchStuff
-Parts for working with Couch
+Parts for working with MongoDB